glig95/heart_rate_variants/README.md

 the shared ancestry of animals within the clade.
 However, this means that two sister species in the same order are treated as two independent comparisons even though they are not fully independent.
-PGLS does not make this assumption but requires a tree, pointing to trade-offs that have to be made.
-This is the main reason to run PGLS alongside clade-sharing to verify how much they correlate.
+PGLS does not make this assumption but is sensitive to the quantitities in the phylogenetic tree, pointing to trade-offs that have to be made.

 **Input: the number of contrast clades required.** This is set on the Method settings tab and the default is one, which means any variant with at least one usable